ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_vm_attributes.rst

 guestOperationsReady (bool, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Guest Operations availability.
-If true, the vitrual machine is ready to process guest operations.
+If true, the virtual machine is ready to process guest operations.

 interactiveGuestOperationsReady (bool, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^